Henry Probus: Attempts at authority over Silesia and Poland

-The relation of Henry IV with his Silesian relatives, in general, was not good.
-In 1280 he again suffered the invasion of the Duke Henry V the Fat of Legnica, who was supported by the Margrave of Brandenburg, who could resist with unusual difficulty.
+The relation of Henry with his Silesian relatives, in general, was not good.
+In 1280, he again suffered the invasion of Duke Henry V the Fat of Legnica, who was supported by the Margrave of Brandenburg, and he could resist with unusual difficulty.

-In order to normalize the situation in February of the next year Henry IV organized a meeting in Sądowel, a village located in the Duchy of Wrocław, for the purpose to find ways of mutual cooperation between the Silesian dukes.
-Henry IV, however, had other plans: immediately he captured his long-time enemy, Duke Henry V the Fat of Legnica, as well as his own allies, Dukes Henry III of Głogów and Przemysł II of Greater Poland, in order to obtain political concessions from them.
+In order to normalise the situation in February of the next year, Henry organised a meeting in Sądowel, a village located in the Duchy of Wrocław, for the purpose of finding ways of mutual cooperation between the Silesian dukes.
+Henry, however, had other plans: immediately, he captured his long-time enemy, Duke Henry V the Fat of Legnica, as well as his own allies, Dukes Henry III of Głogów and Przemysł II of Greater Poland, in order to obtain political concessions from them.

-Przemysł II was forced to give the strategic Lesser Polish land of Wieluń (also known as Ruda) and to acknowledge Henry IV's overlordship, paying homage to him.
-In subsequent years, the good politics of Henry IV were reflected in the voluntary submission of the Silesian dukes Przemko of Ścinawa and Bolko I of Opole; the re-unification of Silesia seemed within reach.
+Przemysł II was forced to give the strategic Lesser Polish land of Wieluń (also known as Ruda) and to acknowledge Henry's overlordship, paying homage to him.
+In subsequent years, the good politics of Henry were reflected in the voluntary submission of the Silesian dukes Przemko of Ścinawa and Bolko I of Opole; the re-unification of Silesia seemed within reach.

 However, not all the Silesian dukes accepted his authority: Dukes Bolko I the Strict, Konrad II the Hunchback and three of the four sons of Władysław of Opole: Casimir of Bytom, Mieszko I of Cieszyn and Przemysław of Racibórz were completely against Henry's politics.
-With the Opole Dukes, the situation was more delicate: in 1287, Henry IV obtained the annulment of his marriage with their sister, who was sent back to her homeland.
-The fourth of Władysław's sons, Bolko I, remained faithful to Henry IV's politics.
+With the Opole Dukes, the situation was more delicate: in 1287, Henry obtained the annulment of his marriage with their sister, who was sent back to her homeland.
+The fourth of Władysław's sons, Bolko I, remained faithful to Henry's politics.

-The first attempt of Henry IV to take the Seniorate Province at Kraków was during 1280–1281, as a response to the invasion which the Polish High Duke Leszek II the Black had made against Wrocław before.
+The first attempt of Henry to take the Seniorate Province at Kraków was during 1280–1281, as a response to the invasion which the Polish High Duke Leszek II the Black had made against Wrocław before.
 However, this trip ended unsuccessfully.